Los Angeles Zoo: Shows and activities

 California Condor Rescue Zone (CCRZ): The CCRZ is a play space designed for children ages 6 and up, where they can learn how California condors are protected.
 The area also features live webcam feeds of the California Condors, which are not currently exhibited because of the sensitive nature of the rescue work.

 World of Birds Show: Birds of prey and other endangered birds perform.
 Show times: 11:30am and 3:30pm, daily, except Tuesdays.
 The World of Birds Show is currently running but the birds are still in training.

 Animals & You Program: These 15-minute-long animal presentations take place at stations in the Winnick Family Children's Zoo.

 Winnick Family Children's Zoo: Located at the top of Winnick Family Children's Zoo, this petting zoo enables visitors to pet goats and sheep in an animal contact area known as Muriel's Ranch.
 Brushes are available at Muriel's Ranch for visitors to groom the domestic animals.

 Neil Papiano Play Park: The Neil Papiano Play Park (located in the upper zoo along the perimeter road) incorporates animal-themed climbing sculptures, large play structures, a toddler area, water misters, grassy landscaping, and a large picnic area.
 It was designed to be accessible to all children visiting the zoo, including those with medical and physical challenges.

-Los Angeles Zoo Magnet Center
+Magnet Center

 The North Hollywood High School Zoo Magnet Center is located across the street from the Los Angeles Zoo and Botanical Gardens in Griffith Park.
 The program was established in 1981 in the hopes of "a vision of providing a racially, ethnically, economically, and geographically diverse group of motivated students an enriched curriculum in animal and biological sciences."
 The Zoo Magnet Center offers 300 Los Angeles high school students a college preparatory curriculum focused on animal studies and biological sciences.
 It is also run by the Los Angeles Unified School District.

 The Los Angeles Zoo and Botanical Garden's partnership with the Zoo Magnet Center provides high school students with opportunities to study and to practice wildlife conservation, animal care, biology, chemistry, and environmental stewardship in a hands-on environment.